AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/apiReview/msal-browser.api.md

     handleRedirectPromise(hash?: string | undefined): Promise<AuthenticationResult | null>;
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen hydrateCache(result: AuthenticationResult, request: SilentRequest | SsoSilentRequest | RedirectRequest | PopupRequest): Promise<void>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    initialize(correlationId?: string): Promise<void>;
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' initialize(correlationId?: string): Promise<void>;
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen